 Strong Student Campaign: Information for Faculty

 All Red Hawks can be strong students.
-Academic Affairs, Enrollment Management, Student Development and Campus Life, and University Communications have developed a campaign to raise awareness of the behaviors and actions that strong students develop and implement regularly.
+Faculty and staff from across the university have developed a campaign to raise awareness of the behaviors and actions that strong students develop and implement regularly.
 This campaign makes explicit what it takes to become strong – it’s small, simple acts that, in total, lead to success.

 You may not have come to teaching thinking you’d need to teach “studenting” skills, but, in fact, it’s those skills that many of our students need support in developing.
 Successful instructors teach something much harder than their discipline; they teach learning.